In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 As the first gay nightclub in Las Vegas it was popular until more competition opened in the late 90s.

-The club is stuck in the past and customers no longer come to the club.
+The club is now outdated and customers no longer come to the club.

 Paul is now in debt and drinks to cover up his disappointment.